zwettemaan/CRDT_UXP/mddocs/docs.md

 Two practical rules follow from that:

 1. The top-level launcher text matters.
-2. The token `async` in that launcher can switch the launch into a slower redraw-heavy mode.
+2. Real async syntax in that launcher can switch the launch into a slower redraw-heavy mode.

 Important details:

-- the token appears to matter even in comments or strings
+- current observation is that comments are ignored
+- the bridge strips comments and quoted strings, then applies a rough async-syntax heuristic; it is intentionally not a full parser
+- a top-level `async function dummy() {}` declaration is enough to trigger the slow mode
 - submodules loaded through `require()` do not appear to trigger the same behavior
 - Photoshop does not appear to show the same behavior in the same way

 The safe rule for InDesign launchers is therefore:

-> Keep the top-level bridged launcher free of `async` and `await` tokens unless you intentionally want that behavior.
+> Keep the top-level bridged launcher free of obvious async syntax unless you intentionally want that behavior.

 For the launcher itself, prefer Promise-returning functions and `.then(...)` chains instead of `async` / `await`.